Rok poses by the Thames with the London Eye in the background, United Kingdom

 Learning English in London – 1993

 Throughout my academic career, I consistently received poor grades in foreign language courses.
 I couldn’t memorize a lot of vocabulary; my grammar was poor and I was shy to speak.
-It was the same situation in English and German classes.
+I experienced the same situation in both English and German lessons.
 Somehow, I managed to elevate German to a higher level by staying with my family members in Germany in the middle school for a month during summer holidays.

-English was even more important to dominate, so I decided to use the opportunity of a non-intense first semester at Faculty of Economics in Ljubljana and moved to London for 3 months in the autumn of 1993.
+English was even more important to dominate, so I decided to use the opportunity of a low-intense first semester at the Faculty of Economics in Ljubljana and moved to London for 3 months in the autumn of 1993.

 I shared a dormitory in the basement of a hotel with a friend from the Czech Republic.
 My work involved serving as a waiter and cleaning rooms in the mornings, while I attended an English language school in the evenings.
 The income I earned was sufficient to cover all my expenses, and I had the opportunity to meet interesting people from diverse backgrounds in my class.
 I spent my weekends exploring London and its surroundings.